krisha188/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 It should say ```go: creating new go.mod: module example.com/go-project`` after the command executes

+!!! note
-make an admonition saying a go.mod file is like a requirements.txt file in python
+    the go.mod file is similar to the requirements.txt file found in python

 (B) Create a .go file:
   1. In the Explorer tab, right-click on the folder and select New File